Fitz and the Fool trilogy: Background

 The core idea for Hobb's 16-book Realm of the Elderlings series was "What if magic were addictive?
 And what if the addiction was destructive or degenerative?".
 Published over a span of 22 years, the series is divided into five parts: the Farseer trilogy, the Liveship Traders trilogy, the Tawny Man trilogy, the Rain Wild Chronicles, and finally the Fitz and the Fool trilogy.
 In the concluding trilogy, Hobb said that the birth of the character Bee was motivated by her interest in biological magic: "What if something happens when people live alongside dragons for a long time?”
 What if there is an exchange of genetic material?
 What [happens if] an ordinary human [is] in long-term contact with a white [prophet], with the Fool?"

 Fool's Assassin, the first book of Fitz and the Fool, was released simultaneously in the US and the UK on August 12, 2014.
 Fool's Quest followed a year later, on August 11 in the US and August 13 in the UK.
 The series concluded in 2017 with the release of Assassin's Fate, on May 4 in the UK and May 7 in the US.
-The UK editions were published by Harper Voyager and illustrated by Jackie Morris and Stephen Raw; the US publisher was Del Rey and the cover artist, Alejandro Colucci.
+The UK editions were published by Harper Voyager and illustrated by Jackie Morris and Stephen Raw; the US publisher was Del Rey and the cover artist was Alejandro Colucci.